-Picture this: you are successful lawyer with a degree from Yale and one day you decide to leave this career to create your own makeup brand.
+Picture this: you are a successful lawyer with a degree from Yale and one day you decide to leave this career to create your own makeup brand.
 Regina Merson knew this was risky.
 But it’s exactly what happened when she decided to change her life completely by creating Reina Rebelde, a beauty line inspired by Latinx heritage.

 Yet, the move wasn’t entirely unexpected.
 Merson had been a makeup collector since she was a teenager, when she negotiated with her mom on how early she could start wearing mascara and eyeliner.
 Her deep love for the rituals of beauty came from her upbringing in Guadalajara, México, where Merson grew up surrounded by women who adored makeup.

 At 38, the entrepreneur reflects on the memories of her Guadalajaran childhood and how they inspired what came to be Reina Rebelde: